 If only one candidate is nominated that person will be declared by the President to be elected to the position of student representative on the Executive.
-If there is more than one nomination for the position, a postal ballot well be held in the manner described in Appendix 1.
-Student subscribers will be notified of the successful candidate in Connections and on the Society's website.
+If there is more than one nomination for the position a ballot will be held in the manner described in Appendix 1.
+Student subscribers will be notified of the successful candidate via a Society newsletter and on the Society website